Adding live or plastic aquarium plants to your fish tank is a great way to provide some decoration and sheltered hiding places for your fish.

-In this post, we are going to look at what you should consider when deciding between using live or plastic plants for your tank.
+In this post, we are going to look at what you should consider when deciding between keeping live or plastic aquarium plants in your tank.

 The Benefits of Live Plants

-- It can’t be denied that live plants in a goldfish aquarium do have their perks.
-For one thing, they will never be mistaken as fake and add the lifelike aspect of an outdoor underwater environment to any tank.
+- Keeping live plants, such as hornwort, in a goldfish tank definitely has its perks.
+For one thing, they won’t look fake and will make your tank more closely resemble a real outdoor underwater environment.
 This is probably the most common reason goldfish keepers choose live plants for their aquariums.

-- Live plants also help to oxygenate the water of an aquarium.
-As the animals in the tank produce carbon dioxide, the plants absorb it and then, in turn, release oxygen into the water.
-The goldfish then uses the oxygen for respiration.
+- Live plants also help to oxygenate your aquarium water.
+As the animals in the tank produce carbon dioxide, the plants absorb it and release oxygen.
+The goldfish then uses the oxygen to breathe.
 While plants are not the only way to provide oxygen for your goldfish, they do help.

-- They also assist in the breaking down of organic waste and toxins in the tank’s nitrogen cycle.
-This provides a sort of “natural filtration” and can help to keep the water clearer and healthier.
+- Live plants also assist in the breaking down of organic waste and toxins.
+This provides a sort of “natural filtration” and can help to keep the water clear.

 The Drawbacks of Live Plants

-- They require regular pruning and thinning, as well as proper substrate for root growth.
+- Live plants need regular pruning, as well as proper substrate for root growth.
 This means more work on your part.

-- Live plants can introduce harmful bacteria and/or diseases into your tank if they are not properly cleaned first.
+- If they are not properly cleaned, Live plants can introduce harmful bacteria and diseases into your tank.

-- They are very low-maintenance, and do not demand anything more than an occasional scrub to remove algae.
-No additional care is required.
+- Plastic aquarium plants are very low-maintenance.
+They don’t demand anything more than an occasional scrub to remove algae.

-- There is a wide variety of types and colors of plastic plants to choose from, depending on the desired look for your aquarium.
+- There is a wide variety of plastic plant types and colors to choose from.
 Ranging from lifelike to whimsical, there is something for everyone’s taste.

 The Drawbacks of Plastic Plants

-- The oxygen output of plastic plants is the same as their contribution to the nitrogen cycle: zero.
-You will have to rely solely on your filter and water changes to balance the parameters in your tank.
+- Obviously, plastic plants don’t help add oxygen to your water.
+You will have to rely solely on your filter, air pump and water changes to balance the parameters in your tank.
 Plastic plants are only useful to provide shelter for the fish and aesthetic improvement to the aquarium.
-Live plants in the wild are a natural part of the goldfish’s ecosystem.
-They have a symbiotic relationship with the fish, providing oxygen to the fish and in return, the fish provide them with yummy nitrates which helps the plants grow big and strong.

 - Goldfish cannot snack on live plants throughout the day, and must be content to wait until mealtimes for food.
-Some goldfish owners enjoy purchasing live plants with the specific intent to allow for continual grazing, which promotes digestion and growth.
-Having an such an available food source in the tank is useful if for some reason a meal is skipped.
 Young goldfish fry also make use of the microscopic algae particles and nutrients of live plants when they are very small.
 This is not something plastic plants can afford to breeders, beside the spare bit of algae that may grow on the surface of the fake plant when exposed to light.